Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Saving - How does saving work in Uranium Fever?**
   - In addition to manual saves, there is an auto-save function that rotates through 10 auto-saves on one minute save intervals.

-- **Selecting Perks - Why can’t I select a perk every level?**
-  - You can only select perks on even levels.
-Vegas Elysium requires the perk menu to be displayed every level for appropriate functionality, even when perks aren’t available.

 - **Shimmering/Sparkling/Firefly Objects - Why do some objects shimmer?**
   - This is an unfortunate consequence of the NVR PBR shader interacting with poorly made textures.
 Ideally, these textures will be gradually replaced.